SiddeshSambasivam/SiddeshSambasivamWebsite/content/courses/Investments/week 2.md

 ### A.1.
 Trading Costs

-1. Commission: Fee paid to broker for making the transaction
+1. **Commission**: Fee paid to broker for making the transaction
+   - SG: 0.5%
+   - HK: 1%
+   - CHN: 0.05%
+   - US: $9.9/trade (Irespective of the amount of the trade)
 2. Spread: Costof trading with dealer
    - Bid: Price the dealer is willing to pay
    - Ask: Price the dealer will sell
    - $\text{Spread} = \text{Bid} - \text{Ask}$

+{{% callout note %}}
+_Depth of the market:_ Total number of shares offered for trading at the best bid and ask prices.

+- Market orders are highly volatile and can be executed at any price.

+{{% /callout %}}

 ### A.2.
 Margin Trading